mihirchronicles/mihirchronicles.github.io/content/notes/on-analytics.md

 > There are known knowns; there are things we know we know.
 We also know there are known unknowns; that is to say we know there are some things we do not know.
 But there are also unknown unknowns — the ones we don’t know we don’t know. — Donald Rumsfeld, Former US Secretary of Defense

-## Underlying principles of metrics
+And last thing, both insights and context are equally important.

+> Insight tells you what's happening.
+Context tells you why it's happening.
+Insight come from customers and competitors, from markets and industries, but most important, from our data.
+Context comes from knowledge and experience.
+It applies perspective to the data.
+Combining insights and context gives you the full-screen picture of what is happening, why it's happening and what needs to be done. — Transformed by Marty Cagan

+## Metric quality

-There is no substitute for engaging with your customer but choosing the good and right metrics pays.
+There is no substitute for engaging with your customer but choosing quality metrics are critical.
+Data quality measurement stands on 3 questions:

-What makes for a good metric?
+1. Is it easy to analyze?
+2. Is it easy to maintain?
+3. Is there bad data and do we know how to deal with it?

+When you ask these questions, understand when a metric is _good_ and _right_.

+### Good metrics

 1. *A good metric is comparative.* Being able to compare a metric to other time, groups of users, or industry metrics helps you understand where things are moving.
 “Increased conversion from last week” is more meaningful than “2% conversion.”
 2. *A good metric is understandable.* If people can't remember it and discuss it, it's much harder to be a data driven culture.